apenella/go-ansible/README.md

 #### Customizing the Execution

-The _go-ansible_ library offers a range of options to customize the behavior of command execution.
+The _go-ansible_ library offers a range of options to configure and customize the execution of the _Ansible_ commands.
 These customization capabilities were introduced in [version 2.0.0](https://github.com/apenella/go-ansible/blob/master/docs/upgrade_guide_to_2.x.md), when the [executor](#executor) became the central component in the execution process.

 In the following sections, we will explore the components available for customizing the execution process: